 Saint Scholastica Hall for Women is a residence life community for women enrolled at the University of Mary who have the desire to live in community and grow in faith, character, and holiness.
-The women in this hall will support each other in virtuous living through study, prayer, service to others and in recreational activities.
-Located on the upper level of the west wing of the Benedictine Center, overlooking the Missouri River, Saint Scholastica features 33 single and two double student rooms, and two community spaces.
-Residents will participate with residence life staff in planning community activities and developing standards to support, build and strengthen community life.
-The women who choose to live in this community, and hence meet eligibility requirements discussed on the 'Details' tab, will experience a supportive and virtuous environment that will balance study, prayer, service, and recreation.
+The women in this hall support each other in virtuous living through study, prayer, service to others, and community-based activities.
+Located on the third floor of Roers Hall, Saint Scholastica features two-bedroom suites with shared bathroom facilities, a community room, and a chapel on the floor.
+Members participate in weekly community nights, one retreat per semester, regular spiritual direction, and commit to regular reception of the Sacraments.
+The women who chose to live in this community, and hence meet eligibility requirements discussed on the ‘Details’ tab, will experience a supportive and virtuous environment that will balance study, prayer, service, and recreation.

 |Eligibility Requirements||Upper-class women|

 |Bed Options||Twin Size|

 |Break Period||Closed Christmas Break|